Eschricht/artivue/docs/guide/components/theme-layer.md

 - `className`: The generated class name which contains the CSS variables
 - `isDark`: A boolean which tells if the theme is dark or not
-- `theme`: The current generated theme configuration
+- `theme`: The current theme configuration
+- `generatedTheme` - The full generated theme configuration

 ## Examples